 How Does Smell Compare to the Other Senses?

 So now we know that our cats’ sense of smell is much better than ours.
 Do cats come up trumps when it comes to the other senses, too?

 “Cats can hear a huge variety of sounds at different decibels, giving them one of the widest ranges of hearing amongst mammals.
 They can also change the direction of their ears to pinpoint where sounds are coming from,” says Patel.
 And what about that strange little pocket on your cat’s ears?
 Turns out we’re still not exactly sure what function it serves (apart from added cuteness, of course).

-“Cats’ vision is weaker than humans,” says Byrd.
+“Cat’s vision is weaker than humans,” says Byrd.
 “Their eyes are designed to detect the motions of their prey, and while they can see far better in low light, their overall vision does not equal ours.”
-Cats do see in colour, but not as vibrantly as we do.
-Their peripheral vision is slightly better than ours and while their depth perception isn’t as accurate, they still have better depth perception than any other carnivore species.
+Cats do see in color, but not as vibrant as we do.
+Their peripheral vision is slightly better than ours and while their depth perception isn’t as accurate as ours, they still have better depth perception than any other carnivore species.